serenawarner/Project-2/README.md

 ### ship

-every ship has a length, an (x,y) coordinate that marks its starting place, and a boolean that determines whether the ship is horizontal or vertical.
+Every ship has a length, an (x,y) coordinate that marks its starting place, and a boolean that determines whether the ship is horizontal or vertical.

-the Ship class contains a function that determines whether the ship is hit by taking an (x,y) coordinate and checking whether there is a ship at that location by calculating the length and direction of the ship relative to its starting coordinate, called hit(x,y)
+The Ship class contains a function that determines whether the ship is hit by taking an (x,y) coordinate and checking whether there is a ship at that location by calculating the length and direction of the ship relative to its starting coordinate, called hit(x,y)

-the ship has a secondary class that contains some of its locational information called ShipSize.
+The ship has a secondary class that contains some of its locational information called ShipSize.
 This class contains a few utility functions that assist in calculation for the Ship class.